kieranpotts/rootfiles/docs/en/workflow.md

    git rebase test
    ```

-   This is a shortcut to rebase your local development branch over new commits pulled from the upstream repository:
+   This is a shortcut to rebase your local development branch over new commits pulled directly from the upstream repository:

    ```
    git pull --rebase upstream test